Center for Regulatory Excellence

 Regulatory Scholars Program

 CRE Grant Program For Doctoral Students

 The CRE Grant Program for Doctoral Students provides funding for scientific research projects related to nursing regulation and policy.
 It will be funded by NCSBN’s Center for Regulatory Excellence (CRE) Grant Program and will award up to $30,000 grants to candidates – one grant per each funding cycle.

 Find out more about the CRE Grant Program for Doctoral Students.

-Find out more about the graduate internship.
+Find out more about the Scholar in Residence position.

 An Unpaid graduate internship in nursing regulation or policy will be offered to a limited number of nursing graduate students who would like to gain nursing regulatory/policy experience to satisfy the clinical experience component of their graduate nursing program.

 Find out more about the Unpaid Graduate Internship.